hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

 Mainly discussing that IT in manufacturing is far behind

-+ Obsolete products running old OSs that cannot patched
++ Obsolete products running old OSs that cannot be patched

   - Win NT, 98, and even Dos